5 ways to add curb appeal

 - Define the entryway by lighting the walkway and adding a pop of color to the front door to make your house look more inviting.

 You don’t need to start an entire home renovation to spruce up your home’s appearance.
-Here are five simple ways you can impact the first impression your house makes on potential buyers.
+Here are five simple ways you can make a big impact on the first impression your house makes on potential buyers.

 1. Mow, trim and edge your lawn

 A leafy and inviting landscape makes any home stand out — just be sure that tree branches and hedges aren’t hiding your home’s best attributes, like beautiful windows or a pitched roof.
 Tree branches that hover over the roofline can look menacing.
-Plus, leaves and branches clog gutters and stain your roofing material, and shrubs that are overgrown obscure windows and porches.
+Plus, leaves and branches clog gutters and stain your roofing material.
+Shrubs that are overgrown obscure windows and porches.

 To prepare your home to sell, trim trees and shrubs, and start mowing the grass on a regular basis.